alisa-yar/Linktree/README.md

-# Linktree free alternative :sparkles:
+# Linktree:sparkles:
+This is a free (and easy to use) alternative to linktree

 ## Where to host your website?
 Github Pages: https://pages.github.com